 April 11, 2014 |

-At less than 5 feet tall, Zaria Estes could have been mistaken for a middle-school student in court Thursday.
-She seemed unsure about the meaning of the word "waive" - as in waiving one's right to a preliminary hearing.
+AT LESS than 5 feet tall, Zaria Estes could have been mistaken for a middle-school student in court yesterday.
+She seemed unsure of the meaning of the word "waive" - as in waiving one's right to a preliminary hearing.
 But Estes, 15, who was arrested along with two of her friends last month, is the one accused of using a brick to attack a female Temple University student who was walking with her boyfriend on Norris Street near 17th, the District Attorney's Office said.
 During the March 21 attack, the Temple student was battered with the brick numerous times, causing extensive damage to her face and mouth, authorities said.

 March 27, 2014 |